iCliniq Logo

 Medical management involves over-the-counter pain relievers like Ibuprofen, Naproxen, etc. The doctor may also recommend injections of corticosteroid medications.
 Surgical management is required if the symptoms fail to improve after two corticosteroid injections.

 Surgical management is performed in an outpatient setting.
 It involves local, regional, or general anesthesia.
 A tourniquet is also placed to avoid intraoperative bleeding and identify anatomic structures.
 Then the incision is given on the skin.
 The affected sheath is incised to relieve the pressure.
-After relieving the stress on the tendon, the skin is closed, and a soft dressing is placed.
+After reducing the stress on the tendon, the skin is closed, and a soft dressing is placed.
 Patients are advised to begin with mild activities after surgery.
 Usually, within two weeks, patients can resume normal activities.
 Patients may experience mild discomfort or swelling for a few months after surgery.
 Mild stretching exercises are recommended for reducing the symptoms.

 What Are the Differential Diagnoses for de Quervain’s Tendinitis?